amphitheatre-app/docs/content/getting-started/initialize.md

     - id: paketo-community/rust
   - group:
     - id: paketo-buildpacks/dotnet-core
 ```

-> Note.
 1. `<Namespace>` is the domain name and space of Docker Registry, please fill in the real value with the Registries information in the first place.

 2. `serviceAccountRef` is the [`controllers.serviceAccount.name`](https://github.com/amphitheatre-app/charts/blob/master/charts/amphitheatre/) you filled in when you installed the server software values.yaml#L180), please change this value according to the real situation.

 Apply this builder to the cluster